 arbitrator in two other arbitrations concerning overlapping subject-matter, Halliburton applied for M's removal under s.24(1)(a) of the 1996 Act on the ground of apparent bias.
 The Judge in the Commercial Court refused the application and his decision was upheld on appeal.
 The Court of Appeal, while holding that, as a matter of good practice in international arbitration and as a matter of law, M should have made disclosure to Halliburton at the time of his appointment, decided that the fair-minded and reasonable observer would not conclude there was a real possibility that the arbitrator was biased.
-In its judgment, the Court of Appeal gave clear guidance on the proper application of the bias test to arbitrators who take appointments in several arbitrations with overlapping issues and a common party and the nature of any disclosure that needs to be made, together with discussing the consequences of non-disclosure.
+In its judgment, the Court of Appeal gave clear guidance on the proper application of the bias test to arbitrators who take appointments in several arbitrations with overlapping issues and a common party and the nature of any disclosure.
 Even assuming that the rules of an arbitral scheme could have made provision for resolving the issues in Halliburton, authoritative resolution by the Court was manifestly preferable, with the additional advantage that guidance could be given for other cases.